immortallest/portfolio/README.md

 2. Send your new bot any message (it can't message you first).
 3. Visit `https://api.telegram.org/bot<YOUR_TOKEN>/getUpdates` in a
    browser — your chat id is the number at `result[0].message.chat.id`.
-4. In the Cloudflare dashboard: **Pages project → Settings → Environment variables**, add two **secret** (encrypted) variables:
+4. In the Cloudflare dashboard: **Worker → Settings → Variables and Secrets**, add two **secret** (encrypted) variables:
    - `TELEGRAM_BOT_TOKEN`
    - `TELEGRAM_CHAT_ID`
-   Or via CLI: `npx wrangler pages secret put TELEGRAM_BOT_TOKEN`.
+   Or via CLI: `npx wrangler secret put TELEGRAM_BOT_TOKEN`.
 5. Redeploy.
-Until these are set, the site works fine — it just skips sending the notification (see `functions/_telegram.js`).
+Until these are set, the site works fine — it just skips sending the notification (see `src/telegram.js`).

 ## 6. Editing content

-- **Name, title, bio, FAQ, contact links:** edit directly in `index.html` — it's plain, readable markup, organized into the three strips with comments marking each section.
+- **Name, title, bio, FAQ, contact links:** edit directly in `public/index.html` — it's plain, readable markup, organized into the three strips with comments marking each section.
-- **What the AI chat knows about you:** edit `functions/_context.js`.
+- **What the AI chat knows about you:** edit `src/context.js`.
 This is separate from the visible FAQ text because it's what gets fed to the model as background — update it with real specifics (experience, policies, tone) for better answers.
-- **Contact links:** the four icons at the bottom of the info strip currently point to placeholder URLs (`replace-with-your-username`, etc.) — search `index.html` for `replace` to find all of them.
+- **Contact links:** the four icons at the bottom of the info strip currently point to placeholder URLs (`replace-with-your-username`, etc.) — search `public/index.html` for `replace` to find all of them.

 ## 7. Adding a 9th (or more) project